postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

   [![WebSocket time difference](https://assets.postman.com/postman-docs/websocket-time-difference.gif)](https://assets.postman.com/postman-docs/websocket-time-difference.gif)
 * Select the arrow next to a message to expand or collapse it.
 * The time is displayed as your local time.
 * If you hover over the time of a raw Socket.IO message, an information icon is displayed.
-Hover over it to see the time, MIME type, and size of the message.
+Hover over it for the time, MIME type, and size of the message.
 * If you hover over the time, a copy icon is also shown.
 Select this to copy the message to your clipboard.

 In an expanded message: